namhyung/uftrace/doc/uftrace-tui.md

     underneath them).
 This option can be used more than once.
 See `uftrace-replay`(1) for an explanation of filters.

+-C *FUNC*, \--caller-filter=*FUNC*
+:   Set filter to trace callers of selected functions only.
+This option can be
+    used more than once.
+See `uftrace-replay`(1) for an explanation of filters.

 -T *TRG*, \--trigger=*TRG*
 :   Set trigger on selected functions.
 This option can be used more than once.
     See `uftrace-replay`(1) for an explanation of triggers.